basilwong/spark-fixed-width/README.md

 # Spark Fixed Width

-Classes that parse fixed width column files into Spark Datasets and generate fixed width column files from Spark Datasets in Java.
+Framework for parsing fixed width column files into Spark Datasets and generating fixed width column files from Spark Datasets in Java.

 ## Dependencies